 Qt for Device Creation

-Qt for Device Creation is a commercial offering that provides the Qt development framework for embedded Linux.
-Wider support for other target operating systems, for example embedded variants of Qt for Android and Real Time Operating Systems (RTOS), will be added in upcoming Qt 6 releases.
+Qt for Device Creation is a commercial offering that provides the Qt development framework for embedded Linux and Real Time Operating Systems (RTOS).

 In Qt 6, Qt for Device Creation commercial offering provides the following content: